atenreiro/opensquat/README.md

 *   ~~Improve code quality from B to A grade (codacy)~~
 *   ~~PEP8 compliance~~
 *   AND logical condition for keywords search (e.g: google+login) - Thanks to Steff T.
-*   Add documentation
+*   Enhanced documentation

 Feature Request
 -------------
-To request for a new feature, create a "new issue" and describe the feature and potential use cases.
-If something similar already exists, you can upvote the "issue" and contribute to the discussions.
+To request a new feature, create a "new issue" and describe the feature and potential use cases.
+You can upvote the "issue" and contribute to the discussions if something similar already exists.

 Changelog
 -------------